Stand Up with Minnesota

 Objectives

-• Expose and roll back European investments into the ICE system (Palantir, Geo Group, Corecivic) and the largest US fossil fuel expansion firms (Exxon, Enbridge).
+• Expose and roll back European investments into the ICE main contractors (Palantir, AT&T, Geo Group, Corecivic, CACI international) and the largest US fossil fuel expansion firms (Exxon, Enbridge).

-• Connect europeans groups and organizations with the Minnesota resistance to ICE and fossil fuel expansion.
+• Help to build bridges on a longer term between european individuals, groups and organizations with the Minnesotan resistance to ICE and to the fossil energy dominance project.

-• Contribute to a unified response to the offensive of the far right in Europe and abroad, and prepare the resistance to strike back Trump’s administration for November 2026 half-mandate elections in the US.
+• Contribute to a unified response to the offensive of the far right in Europe and abroad.

 Context